MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ## Manage a bot

 Users should be able to change a bot's settings.
-You can provide this functionality with bot commands, but it's usually more efficient to include all settings in a [dialog](../../task-modules-and-cards/task-modules/design-teams-task-modules.md) (as shown in the following example).
+You can provide this functionality with bot commands, but it's usually more efficient to include all settings in a [dialog](../../task-modules-and-cards/task-modules/design-teams-task-modules.md) (formerly known as *task module*), as shown in the following example.

 :::image type="content" source="../../assets/images/bots/manage-bot-task-module.png" alt-text="Example shows a dialog for configuring a bot's settings." lightbox="../../assets/images/bots/manage-bot-task-module.png":::